benninge/wearable_suit/README.md

 # Smart dancing suit

 The smart dancing suit project was part of the [Wearable Computing Systems Lab Course](https://es.informatik.uni-freiburg.de/teaching/wearable-lab) during the summer semester of 2017.
 The idea is to develop an LED covered dancing suit which generates a light show according to the current music and movements of the wearer, instead of running a predefined choreography like it is done in other approaches.
-This is what we call a “smart" dancing suit.
+This is what makes the suit “smart".

-Therefore the suit is equipped with a couple of sensors which enable sensing of motions and sound.
-For the sound measurement a microphone module is used.
+Therefore the suit is equipped with a couple of sensors, which enable sensing of motions and sound.
+For the sound measurement, a microphone module is used.
 The measurement samples are then used to calculate the sound level or to apply a Fourier transform.
 The music spectrum can be shown on the chest display.
-The motion measurement are performed by inertial measurement units (IMUs) which are mounted on hands and feet.
+The motion measurements are performed by inertial measurement units (IMUs) which are mounted on hands and feet.
 This allows movement detection of individual body parts.

 ## Contents